xiangao/reproducible-research/content/git/index.md

 Then go to GitHub and click the "Create a new repo" button.
 Give it a name and description and click "Create repository".

-The back at the command line, you use `git remote add` to indicate the github address; then `git push` to push everything to GitHub.
+Then back at the command line, you use `git remote add` to indicate the github address; then `git push` to push everything to GitHub.